cmayron/Legal-Calculus/README.md

 # ======= END MODULE — INSPECTOR AI =======

 ⬆️**LAST**========= MODULE — Entry‑Mode Bootloader =======
+(4 of 4 ) COPY and PASTE entire block into AI
 # **I. Purpose of the Entry‑Mode Bootloader**

 The Entry‑Mode Bootloader aligns the system with the **human reality of the moment**.